Motherhood: Taken by Surprise

-Eventually it happened, but like the Bible story about Sarah – the waiting was horrible and they were forced to wait forever.
-I did not have that type of experience with it.
 I am very grateful to be my son’s mother and thankful that he showed up after I had agreed with myself and God [and the gods, esp. the ethnocentric deities of my ancestry] that if I got pregnant – which I was not planning on doing anytime soon….

 but my thinking about it was possibly inconsistent and the way I thought or spoke about it may have given the impression that I was in a hurry and thinking sooner by far, than later…but I am grateful that my son did not arrive until I had decided that instead of having no children – which I had decided after or instead of the idea of having a few, maybe 4 or so…I decided I would opt for 1, which is a quantum leap more than none, and not the same as everyone dealing with multiple children and the dynamics that really does create.